10 reasons to study abroad

 Take new classes

-While studying abroad, you can take classes at your host university that may not be offered at Waterloo, and learn new topics that your Waterloo counterparts can’t.
+While studying abroad, you can take classes at your host university that may not be offered at Waterloo and have an academic experience like no other.

-Examples of classes at my German university that aren’t offered at Waterloo are renewable energy and energy efficiencies, German living and understanding, Germany and the Europe Union, and Germany: King of the world in football.
+For example, at my German university, classes that aren’t offered at Waterloo are renewable energy and energy efficiencies, German living and understanding, Germany and the Europe Union, and Germany: King of the world in football.

 Gain your independence

 When you move anywhere new, there are always responsibilities to handle.
-This is no different when you move abroad to a new country.
-You need to make sure you have all the proper documentation, possibly open a local bank account, and figure out how to get around the city.
+This is amplified when you move abroad to a new country — you need to make sure you have all the proper documentation, possibly open a local bank account, and figure out how to get around the city.

-These responsibilities really help you develop your independence and grow as a person.
+These responsibilities will help you develop your independence and grow as a person.
 If this sounds daunting, don’t worry!
-There are people at Waterloo and your host university who are always available to ask questions and assist in these tasks.
+There are people at Waterloo and your host university who are always available to answer your questions and assist you in these tasks.

 Make friends from all around the world